-At ARTmosphere, panel of judges appraised and scored the art works produced by the different categories of contestants.
+At ARTmosphere, a panel of judges appraised and scored the art works produced by the different categories of contestants.
 The Beginners Category was made up of students from four Secondary Schools including: Greensprings School, Anthony and Lekki, Edgewood College, Lekki, StrongTower Academy Ikorodu, and Bridgehouse College, Ikoyi.
-The Intermediate Category comprised of students from the Yaba College of Technology, while the Professional Category was made up of members from recognized art communities.
+The Intermediate Category is made up of students from the Yaba College of Technology, while the Professional Category comprised of members from recognized art communities.

 After the verdict of the judges for the painting category, voting processes continued on Art635 and other social media platforms of GTBank for the photography category to give extensive airing to the works and potential of Nigeria’s present and future artists.

 GTBank has consistently played a leading role in Africa’s banking industry.
 The GTBank brand is regarded by industry watchers as one of the best run financial institutions across its subsidiary countries and serves as a role model within the financial service industry due to its bias for world class corporate governance standards, excellent service quality and innovation.
 The Bank operates from over 230 branches in Nigeria and has banking subsidiaries in Kenya, Rwanda, Uganda, Cote D’Ivoire, Gambia, Ghana, Liberia, Sierra Leone and the United Kingdom.